 In just over a year, the numbers show that NBAD’s strategy has work.
 NBAD increased SME customers by about 8000, an increase of 54%, between the end of 2010 and March 31, 2012.
 These customers hold multiple products with NBAD.

 “About a year and half ago our approach was to devote resources to understand this sector and use professionals who are experienced and specialised in serving SMEs,” Mr. AlRefaie says.

 “The NBAD Business Banking Centres recognise the unique needs of SMEs.
 The set-up, the environ is designed to allow one-to-one, confidential interaction so our professionals can understand each client’s business model and explain our products that meet each need,” Mr. AlRefaie says.

-NBAD has opened four Business Banking Centres in Abu Dhabi, four in Dubai, and one each in Al Ain, and Sharjah.
-The Bank plans to launch four more business banking centres throughout the UAE by the end of 2012.
+NBAD has so far opened four Business Banking Centres in Abu Dhabi, four in Dubai, and one each in Al Ain, and Sharjah.
+NBAD will open at least five more centres in the coming months in Ajman, RAK, Fujairah, and Western Region.